 In the future, scientists may be able to grow artificial kidneys.

-In 2013, researchers, led by Melissa Little of the University of Queensland's Institute for Molecular Bioscience, were able to grow a primitive kidney from human stem cells.
+In 2013, researchers, led by Melissa Little of the University of Queensland's Institute for Molecular Bioscience, were able to

 In 2016, researchers from the Salk Institute in California reported that they were able to grow nephron progenitor cells, which can differentiate into kidney tissue, in the lab.